-A review of cycle paths and walking routes in and around the town centre has been undertaken and officers from South Somerset District Council are working with partners at Somerset County Council to discuss how improvements to the cycle network around the town could be implemented.
+A review of cycle paths and walking routes in and around the town centre has been undertaken and officers from Somerset Council are working with partners to discuss how improvements to the cycle network around the town could be implemented.

 Improved way-finding signage also forms part of this project of work.
 Improving signage to the town centre will enhance the experience by those travelling by walking or cycling, allowing for better knowledge of routes, key focal points in the town centre and beyond.

 Reviewing the car parking in the town centre also forms a central piece of this project.
 Reviewing parking, in terms of space requirements, allows us to make informed decisions about usage and therefore whether car parks can be improved or changed to another use.
 We are well aware that car park usage in Yeovil town centre has been declining for many years, with shopping habits changing and the mix of retail and leisure declining in the area.
 This therefore potentially gives us options to redevelop space that isn't required and a number of options will be looked at as part of the car parking review.

 The Access Strategy reviewed conditions in Yeovil town centre, including traffic circulation, bus routing, pedestrian infrastructure and traffic flows.